qcsong/MetaInd/README.md

 * *LCV80* - lower boundary of 80% credibility interval
 * *UCV80* - upper boundary of 80% credibility interval

+### Citation ###

+If you use the package for publication, please refer to it using the following citation:
+Song, Q. C. (2017).
+MetaInd: A R Package for Conducting Meta-Analysis with Individual Correction of Reliability and Range Restriction.
+URL: https://github.com/qcsong/MetaInd

 #### Note ####

 Package dependency: psychometric package